-1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.
+- Press Windows Key + R combination, type gpedit.msc in the Run dialog box, and press Enter to open the Local Group Policy Editor.

-Computer Configuration -> Administrative Templates -> Start Menu and Taskbar
+Computer Configuration > Administrative Templates > Start Menu and Taskbar

 - In the right pane of the window shown above, click the policy named Pin apps to Start when installed and double click the same setting to get this window: